-- Consider a study abroad program that offers classes that support your major and provide you with valuable hands-on experience.
+- Consider a study abroad program that offers classes that support your major and provides you with valuable hands-on experience.

 - Short-term programs over May and summer session are an option.

-- Programs identified on this advising sheet have been identified as programs that fit well for Sports Management students.
+- Programs identified on this advising sheet have been identified as programs that fit well for Sport Management students.

 How will the study abroad program fulfill my requirements?

-- Liberal Education: You may take liberal education requirements through study abroad.
-Consult the U-Credit Abroad database of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.
+You may take liberal education requirements through study abroad.
+Consult the U Credit Abroad Search of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.